About that Antarctic contract rebid...

 A cachet and a QSL card for the R/V Hero from the first years of that vessel's operation, featuring the names of the support contractors.

 In the late 1960s, both the Navy and NSF explored the possibility of increasing the role of private support contractors.
 In 1967, Rodney Gray of ITT was one of the consultants employed in this study--he would later serve as the project director for ITT's major USARP support contract in the 1980s.
-Meanwhile back on the other side of the continent, in 1968 Holmes & (H&N) was awarded the science support contract for McMurdo, taking over in the 1968-69 summer season.
+Meanwhile back on the other side of the continent, in 1968 Holmes & Narver (H&N) was awarded the science support contract for McMurdo, taking over in the 1968-69 summer season.
 The contractor support role was growing...as by this time the Field Party Processing Center--later renamed the Berg Field Center (BFC), was being fitted out.
 Another significant impetus toward reducing the extent of military support came in 1971--an executive order effective 1 July of that year shifted the Antarctic program responsibility and funding management from the Navy to NSF.
-This action was due at least in part to the close political scrutiny placed on the defense budget at the time--when the war in Southeast Asia was a significant part of the defense budget.
-So back on the ice, in 1972-73 after Seabees completed the the first permanent Siple Station, H&N furnished the support crew for the first winter in 1973.
-On 1 December 1973, H&N assumed operation of Palmer Station (from the Navy) and the Hero (from HCI) with a new 5-year contract.
-1974 saw the first all-civilian crew at Palmer Station.
+This action was due in part to the close political scrutiny which was being placed on the defense budget at the time--when the war in Southeast Asia was a significant part of the defense budget.
+Perhaps as a result of this decision, in 1972-73 after Seabees completed the the first permanent Siple Station, H&N furnished the Siple support crew for its first winter in 1973.
+Also, on 1 December 1973, H&N assumed operation of Palmer Station (from the Navy) and the Hero (from HCI) with a new 5-year contract; at this point H&N arranged for subcontractor General Oceanographics Inc. of San Diego (right) to operate the Hero, and 1974 would see the first all-civilian crew at Palmer Station.
+Captain Norm Deniston, a GOI employee, worked out of Holmes & Narver's Anaheim office (where I met him in 1976) except for about a month per year when he would relieve Captain Lenie.
+This arrangement would continue until 30 November 1978, when H&N (with NSF approval) elected not to renew GOI's contract; at that point Norm and the Hero crew became H&N employees.

 Another impetus for expanding the scope of the support contractor was the construction of the new domed South Pole Station (left, NOAA photo) (more project details).
 The Navy took this large project to the field in 1970-71 and did quite well with it, but they eventually had to deal with limited manpower and lack of specific trade expertise...due in no small part to the increasing demand for Seabee units in Southeast Asia.
 Accordingly, H&N furnished about 33 workers during the 1973-74 season-- they primarily dealt with some of the more specialized utility work.